lovepurohit/clipify/README.md

 The UI will only be accessible on local network.
 The script will clear the DB or whatever that it is using to store the clipboard data when it exits

+To run it in docker, use `--network host` to use host network instead of bridge network

 ## Phase 1
 1. It will run on one machine.